 What makes SculptureWalk special is being in an outdoor art gallery complimented by a wide variety of unique shops, culinary gems and craft breweries along the way.
 Adding to the annual exhibit is over 30 permanent and leased sculptures throughout the downtown.

-Begun in 2004, SculptureWalk has exhibited more than 670 sculptures featuring artists from around the United States, 10 countries and 4 continents.
-Each year the exhibit is refreshed in May with new sculptures that has become an annual event for travelers and art enthusiasts from around the world.
+Begun in 2004, SculptureWalk has exhibited more than 836 sculptures featuring artists from around the United States, 10 countries and 4 continents.
+Each year the exhibit is refreshed in May with new sculptures that have become an annual event for travelers and art enthusiasts from around the world.

-SculptureWalk has earned the distinction of being one of the must see attractions based on reviews from tripadvisor.com.
+SculptureWalk has earned the distinction of being one of the must-see attraction and a Hall of Fame member based on reviews from tripadvisor.com.